Tory chairman Oliver Dowden resigns after double by-election loss

 Tory party chairman Oliver Dowden resigns after double by-election loss

-‘Somebody must take responsibility’, senior MP says in letter to Boris Johnson
+‘We cannot carry on with business as usual’, senior MP says in pointed letter to Boris Johnson

 Conservative chairman Oliver Dowden has submitted his letter of resignation after the party’s crushing double by-election loss in Tiverton and Honiton and Wakefield.

-In an apparent reference to Partygate in a letter to Boris Johnson, Mr Dowden said he shared the feelings of Tory supporters who were “distressed and disappointment by recent events”.
+In an apparent reference to Partygate in a letter to Boris Johnson, Mr Dowden said he shared the feelings of Tory supporters who were “distressed and disappointed by recent events”.

 But the senior MP stopped short of criticising the PM, calling his decision “deeply personal” and suggesting he bore some responsibility for a “very poor run” of results.